raphaelmourad/TADreg/README.md

 In this package, there are three main folders:

-- The folder "data" contains: ??.
+- The folder "data" contains: Hi-C data matrices formatted as HiTC R objects (https://www.bioconductor.org/packages//2.10/bioc/html/HiTC.html).
-- The folder "script" contains seven R scripts: ??.
+- The folder "script" contains one main R script "main_package.R" for contains examples for running the three functions SIM (TAD border identification), DIM (differential TAD border detection) and PIM (prediction of rearranged 3D genome).
 - The folder "results" contains three subfolders: ??.